Hiroki0127/ToeicLearningAssistant/README.md

 - Study Sessions (session creation and tracking)
 - Dashboard (statistics, progress, leveling)
 - AI (question generation, vocabulary/grammar explanations with RAG)

+Note: The backend also includes knowledge graph and smart recommendations services, but these are not currently exposed in the frontend UI.

 ## Development